bbolli/tumblr-utils/tumblr_backup.md

    `~/bin` or `/usr/local/bin`.
 5. Run `tumblr_backup.py` _blog-name_ as often as you like manually or from a cron job.
-The recommendation is to do a daily incremental backup and a weekly complete one to update the index.
+The recommendation is to do a daily incremental backup and a weekly complete one.

 ## 2. Usage